 SMARTY’s price plans certainly compare favourably with the competition, especially when you take into account the absence of a minimum term contract.
 But in line with its no-frills approach, there are no added perks to speak of.
 What’s really unique about SMARTY is how it handles your data allowance.
 Several operators now offer ‘data rollover’, which means any unused gigabytes can be used the following month.
 SMARTY does things differently and actually gives you a discount on your next bill.

-This is limited to just the data portion of your contract (you still pay a base rate for calls and texts) so is a great way to make sure you’re not paying too much for data.
+This is limited to just the data portion of your contract (you still pay a base rate for calls and texts outside of the terms of your unlimited allowances) so is a great way to make sure you’re not paying too much for data.
 If you have the opposite problem, you can actually add-on extra data, which never expires.

 There’s also the possibility of getting a free month’s allowance.
 If you refer a friend, you’ll both get a free month.
 This can be done for multiple friends, so if you get 12 friends to sign up, you’ll get a whole year free.

 Because SMARTY uses Three’s network, you should be in good hands.
-Its 3G and 4G networks cover 97 per cent of the UK population and the operator has been rolling out new spectrum over the past few years to spread coverage even further, especially indoors.
+Its 4G (and soon 5G) network covers 99.8 per cent of the UK population and the operator has been rolling out new spectrum over the past few years to spread coverage even further, especially indoors.